GreatCowBASIC/Help/output/md/setup_an_avrisp_mkii_or_usbtinyisp_for_attiny10_chip_under_windows.md

 Windows 10 and 11 tested.

-When using the AVRDUDE, which is used as part of the GCBASIC toolchain, you need to ensure these programmers are operating with the correct Windows device driver.
-The Windows driver must be `libusbK` not `libusb or libusb-win32` Windows driver.
+When using AVRDUDE, which is used as part of the GCBASIC toolchain, you need to ensure these programmers are operating with the correct Windows device driver.
+The Windows driver must be `libusbK`, not the `libusb` or `libusb-win32` Windows driver.

 You must ensure the Windows driver is `libusbK`.
 Using the utility Zadig enables changing the Windows device driver to `libusbK`.

 <div class="itemizedlist">